emincanozcan/laravel-tracker/README.md

 ];
 ```

-# How To Track Activities
+## How To Track Activities

-There are two main approaches to using Laravel Tracker.
-You can use only one of
-them or mix both of them.
+Laravel Tracker offers two main approaches that can be used separately or combined.

-## Tracking Model Events Automatically
+### Tracking Model Events Automatically

-This usage style provides to track model activities by listening model events
+This usage style allows for tracking model activities by listening to model events.
 ([Eloquent Events](https://laravel.com/docs/9.x/eloquent#events)).

-To begin to track a model; adding the `Trackable` trait to the model is enough.
+To start tracking a model, all you need to do is add the Trackable trait to the model.

 ```php
 use Emincan\Tracker\Trackable;